The Hit (1984 film): Plot

-The group head toward the French border intending to reach Paris, where the kingpin against whom Parker testified is apparently awaiting their arrival.
-All the while, Parker sows seeds of discord between the two hit men.
-The Spanish police, led by senior inspector, follow quite closely the trail of bodies.

-Stopping at a roadside bar to buy beers, Myron is laughed at by four youths, so he attacks them and then runs for the car.
+The group head toward the French border, intending to reach Paris, where the crime boss is apparently awaiting their arrival.
+All the while, Parker sows seeds of discord between Braddock and Myron.
+Unbeknownst to the party, the Spanish police, led by a senior inspector, have begun following the trail of bodies.
+Stopping at a roadside bar to buy beer, Myron attacks four youths for laughing at him.
 Myron has developed sympathy for Maggie and feels protective of her.
-Braddock himself has a confrontation with her when they are alone in which she reveals she understands English and also bites his hand, drawing blood, from which he appears to derive some form of masochistic or self-penitential gratification.
+Meanwhile, Braddock has a confrontation with Maggie in which she reveals she understands English and bites his hand, drawing blood, from which he appears to derive some form of masochistic pleasure.

-Braddock drives up a track leading to a wood by a river where they can rest up.
-Leaving Myron with Parker he takes Maggie with him to get petrol for the car.
-Maggie tries to alert the station attendant to her plight, allowing in Braddock to kill the young man.
-Braddock chases after the girl but is unable or unwilling to shoot her.
+Braddock drives up a track leading to woodland next to a river, where the group can rest up.
+Leaving Myron with Parker, he takes Maggie with him to get petrol for the car.
+Maggie tries to alert the station attendant to her plight, forcing Braddock to kill the young man.
+Braddock chases after Maggie but is unable or unwilling to shoot her.
 They return to find Myron has fallen asleep and allowed Parker to slip away.
-Braddock finds him gazing at a waterfall and confronts him about his lack of concern over his impending death.
-Parker reminds Braddock that death is inevitable for all and quotes John Donne's poem "Death Be Not Proud".
+Braddock finds him gazing at a waterfall.
+Parker tells him he's not afraid of death, which is merely just a stage in the journey of life.

-The next day, with ten miles to the border, Braddock stops the car at an isolated hillside and announces that he has scrapped the plans to go to Paris.
+The next day, Braddock stops the car at an isolated hillside ten miles from the border and announces that he has scrapped the plans to go to Paris.
 He relieves Myron of his gun and flings it into the scrub.
 Suddenly afraid, Parker insists that he cannot die until he gets to Paris.
 Braddock shoots him in the back as he flees.
 He then turns the pistol on Myron and kills him.
 Maggie surprises him and they wrestle violently.
 During the struggle, Braddock fires the last shot into the air and knocks Maggie unconscious.
 He leaves her alive and drives to a secluded spot where he changes into hiking clothes and walks off through the forest.

 The police find Maggie and the two bodies.
-As Braddock attempts to cross the border on foot, Maggie identifies him to the police, who shoot him dead as he tries to escape.
+As Braddock attempts to cross the border on foot, Maggie identifies him to the police, who shoot him as he tries to escape.
 The police attempt to question the dying Braddock, but he only winks at Maggie.